Nickyecen/DCNL_NANOPORE_PIPELINE/README.md

 <Type: Path.
 MultiQC configuration file.
 We provide a template that works well under "./references/multiqc_config.yaml" in this repository, but you are welcome to customize it as you see fit.
 Default: "./references/multiqc_config.yaml">
 ```

+### Config Profiles

+The pipeline also supports running [pre-configured profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles).
+The currently supported profiles are under the `src/configs/` dir and can be used via the parameter `-profile <name>` option in `nextflow run`.
+All such profiles make assumptions about the type of data to be used and where they are being stored/output.

 [top](#table-of-contents)

 ## Pipeline output directory